-The University of Akureyri (Háskólinn á Akureyri) is located in the capital of north Iceland and has served Akureyri and its rural surrounding for more than 25 years.
+The University of Akureyri (Háskólinn á Akureyri) is located in the capital of north Iceland and has served Akureyri and its rural surrounding for almost 35 years.
 While building a reputation for academic excellence and good industrial relations, the university has been instrumental in the area’s economic growth and is central in the area’s future planning as a knowledge-based society.

 Facts and figures

 |Web link for international students||https://www.unak.is/english/study/education/exchange-studies|

 |Fields of Study Offered||Teacher training and education science (broad programmes)

 Social and behavioural science (broad programmes)

 Journalism and information (broad programmes)

 Business and administration (broad programmes)